zaza0209/GEERL/rebuttal_cs.md

 - The linear MDP assumption is to simplify the procedure and the theoretical analysis.
 Meanwhile, the proposed GFQI can be easily extended to accommodate nonlinear environments.
 - The use of linear models results in interpretable Q-function estimators and decision rules, which are particularly valuable in biomedical studies (including our motivating example) where interpretability is important.
-- Theorem 1 proves the efficiency of the estimator parameters in the Q-function estimator.
+- Theorem 1 proves the efficiency of the estimated parameters in the Q-function estimator.
 In particular, it implies that the estimator computed by the proposed GFQI is more efficient compared to those by FQI or GTD-type policy learning algorithms.
 Such an efficiency in the parameter estimates further translates into a smaller regret, as demonstrated in Theorem 2.

 We next elaborate the first and the last points in more detail below.